soanni/spree_sample_app/README.md

 Now let Engine Yard know about that custom Chef Recipe.
 After installing the [engineyard gem](https://github.com/engineyard/engineyard) go to the root of this repo and run:

 ```
-engineyard recipes upload --environment name_of_your_environment
+ey recipes upload --environment name_of_your_environment
 ```

 Go to your environment's page and click Apply.